 WATCHWORD:

+3 “My people, what have I done to you?
+How have I burdened you?
+Answer me.
 4 I brought you up out of Egypt and redeemed you from the land of slavery.
 I sent Moses to lead you, also Aaron and Miriam.
 5 My people, remember what Balak king of Moab plotted and what Balaam son of Beor answered.
 Remember your journey from Shittim to Gilgal, that you may know the righteous acts of the Lord.”
 6 With what shall I come before the Lord and bow down before the exalted God?
 Shall I come before him with burnt offerings, with calves a year old?
 7 Will the Lord be pleased with thousands of rams, with ten thousand rivers of olive oil?
 Shall I offer my firstborn for my transgression, the fruit of my body for the sin of my soul?

 8 He has shown you, O mortal, what is good.
 And what does the Lord require of you?
+To act justly and to love mercy and to walk humbly with your God.
+Micah 6:3-8

 Meditation:

 What If…?
+Again

-In a recent Our Daily Bread devotional, we were reminded how twenty-seven years ago South Africa made the transition from a government based on imposing racial segregation (apartheid) to a democracy, and chose the difficult path of pursuing truth, justice and mercy.
+In a recent Our Daily Bread devotional, we were reminded how nearly thirty-one years ago South Africa made the transition from a government based on imposing racial segregation (apartheid) to a democracy, and chose the difficult path of pursuing truth, justice and mercy.
 Desmond Tutu worked hard to successfully remove vengeance from the path of restoration.

 I believe that our country, grounded in democracy, is a great experiment led by God.
 Throughout most of our history we believed In God we trust, and we have trusted Him.
 But now I wonder if acting justly, loving mercy and walking humbly with God is getting lost in the chaos that is currently surrounding us, which seems to be flavored with anger on all sides.
 I wonder what’s next?
 Do we act with revenge, enforcing the law with cruelty and harshness?
 Teach them a lesson?
 Do we no longer love mercy and, therefore, no longer embrace mercy?
 And, when did we begin to live as if walking humbly with God was a weakness?